ltomes/air-horner/README.md

 # Air Horner

 This is an implementation of [Airhorner](https://github.com/PaulKinlan/air-horner) by [PaulKinlan](https://github.com/PaulKinlan)
-View his repo for tag/component details
+View that repo for tag/component details

 ## What is different from PaulKinlans implamentation then?
 This implementations dependencies are checked in, so the component can be called from another domain across the web directly from the repository.